Pjotjee/Crypto/PROCESS.md

 e.g. https://min-api.cryptocompare.com/data/price?fsym=BTC&tsyms=USD,JPY,EUR
 Since it has better documentation, and more free options.
 I can get 100.000 requests per month for free

+# Wednesday 12 - June

+We agreed to use https://google.github.io/styleguide/javaguide.html as a reference to our styleguide TAB IS 4 SPACES in the else statements: the closing brace has its own line Docstring at the beginning of the class /*   */ and after that just line comments in the code using the // format no need to comment on variables like String name //bla bla bal